Photo: Robert Schwemmer/NOAA

 Pets are not welcome everywhere; check local guidelines for restrictions.
 If pets are allowed, always keep them on a leash and away from wildlife.
-Wildlife and pets can cause stress, harm and sickness for one another.
+Wildlife and pets can cause stress, harm and sickness to one another.

 Hang Back and Enjoy the View

-Wildlife needs their space.
+Wildlife need their space.